Winswins22/bethune-ftc-code/README.md

-# team-b
+# team-a
-A collection of code from team a on the control hub "FTC-a2O9"
+A collection of code from team a on the control hub "FTC-zLvn"

 See branches for code from different teams.